google.com, pub-6704453575269038, DIRECT, f08c47fec0942fa0 google.com, pub-6704453575269038, DIRECT, f08c47fec0942fa0

 top of page

-When we think about our relationships, whether with family, friends, or partners, there’s a hidden force shaping how we connect and communicate.
-This force is rooted in what psychologists call attachment styles.
-These patterns, formed early in life, influence how we trust, love, and respond to others throughout our lives.
-I want to walk you through these types of attachment styles, helping you understand their impact and how you can nurture healthier connections.
+When we think about our relationships—whether with family, friends, or partners—there is often a hidden force shaping how we connect, communicate, and resolve conflict.
+This force is rooted in types of attachment styles.
+These patterns, typically formed in early childhood, act as emotional blueprints that influence how we trust, love, and respond to others throughout our adult lives.

 Eye-level view of a cozy living room with two chairs facing each other